The 14 Biggest Lakes in North America

 The Great Bear Lake has a maximum depth of 1,463 feet.

 Great Bear Lake is the fourth-largest lake in North America, with a total surface area of 12,028 square miles or 31,153 square kilometers.
 It is also the largest lake that is exclusively within Canada.
-The Great Bear Lake is one of the top 10 deepest lakes in North America, with a maximum depth of 1,463 feet (446 meters).
-Because of its uneven shape and numerous small islands, the Great Bear Lake is an ideal habitat for freshwater fish, including the rare speckled trout.
-One of its amazing inhabitants, the grizzly bear, is named after it.
-It also has moose, musk-ox, fox, and wolverine, among other creatures.
+Great Bear Lake is one of the top 10 deepest lakes in North America, with a maximum depth of 1,463 feet (446 meters).
+Because of its uneven shape and numerous small islands, Great Bear Lake is an ideal habitat for freshwater fish, including the rare speckled trout as well as grizzly bears, moose, musk oxen, foxes, and wolverines.

 3. Lake Michigan